mrc-ide/individual/joss/paper.md

 to speed up development and reduce their code size.
 Current generators include an `infection_age_process`, a `bernoulli_process`, a `fixed_probability_multinomial_process` among others.

+Because processes can schedule variable updates or events depending on the state of variables in a completely general way, waiting times for events in `individual` can follow any distribution with a computable hazard function.
+Distributions of time to event can depend on time, individual level attributes of multiple individuals, and the time elapsed since an event was enabled.
+In fact enabling time dependency can be either implemented with a supplemental variable to explicitly track for each individual that elapsed time, or with a scheduled event, which can be cancled if interrupted prior to completion.
+Either way, `individual` can simulate general non-Markovian processes.

 ## Events